 Playing in doubles demand more control than power.

-Let’s see how these 5 racquets performed in real-world conditions.
+Let’s see how these 5 rackets performed in real-world conditions.

 Let’s see how.

 In a doubles game, you need more agility to face immediate reactions from the opponent team once the cork is hit by you.
-So, the racquet you are buying should be light enough to ensure tireless gaming for longer durations.
-Since this racquet is fully made of carbon fiber, this racquet is considerably light and free from deformation.
+So, the racket you are buying should be light enough to ensure tireless gaming for longer durations.
+Since this racket is fully made of carbon fiber, this racket is considerably light and free from deformation.